PROCEDURES FOR THE RESOLUTION OF ALLEGATIONS OF SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT

 12.1 A party aggrieved by a decision of the Hearing Panel, or by the sanctions imposed, may file a Petition for Appeal within five (5) business days of notification of the final outcome.

-12.2 The appeal must be sent to the Title IX Coordinator in writing and state with specificity the grounds that would justify consideration.
+12.2 The appeal must be sent to the Title IX Coordinator in writing and state clearly what the grounds are that would justify consideration.
 General dissatisfaction with the outcome of the proceeding is not a basis for appeal.
 The written appeal must address one of the following criteria:

 12.2.1 An error in procedure, which prejudiced the process to the extent the participant, was denied a fundamentally fair hearing as a result of the error.
 Only significant procedural errors that may have affected the decision of the Hearing Panel or which relate to the sanction imposed will be considered.